How much can you — salary sacrifice into your pension?

 Above the £260,000 adjusted income point, the annual allowance reduces by £1 for every £2 of adjusted income over £260,000, down to a minimum of £10,000 for those with adjusted income above £360,000.

 Salary sacrifice reduces threshold income (by reducing your gross pay) but not adjusted income (because the employer contribution — which includes the sacrificed amount — is added back in).
 For workers near the taper boundary this is a meaningful distinction.
-Sacrifice may reduce threshold income below £200,000, which entirely avoids the taper — but the numbers need careful modelling for each individual.
+Sacrifice may reduce threshold income below £200,000, which can avoid the taper if adjusted income is also handled correctly — but the numbers need careful modelling for each individual.

-This is one of a handful of areas in the UK pension system where the interaction between variables is complex enough that professional advice is genuinely valuable before making large sacrifice decisions.
+This is one of the areas in the UK pension system where the interaction between variables is complex enough that regulated advice can be valuable before making large sacrifice decisions.

-• The standard annual allowance for pension contributions is £60,000 for the 2025/26 tax year.
+- ▸The standard annual allowance for pension contributions is £60,000 for the 2026/27 tax year.
 This covers all employer and employee contributions combined.
 [HMRC]

-• The National Living Wage for workers aged 21 and over is £12.21 per hour in 2025/26.
+- ▸The National Living Wage for workers aged 21 and over is £12.71 per hour in 2026/27.
 Salary sacrifice cannot reduce contractual pay below this floor. [gov.uk]